-The idea: “I’ll do it because you gave me something already.”
+Reciprocity: “I’ll do it because you already gave me something.”

 We are naturally wired to want to return favors.
 If you do something nice for someone, or give them something as a gift, they will feel indebted to you for it.
 And that indebtedness can be used to your advantage as a mobile marketer.

 The simplest way to get people interacting with your app is to give them something that relates to your brand or your vertical.

 Give them free content: This is a tried-and-tested way to get people back into your app.
 Send them a push notification, email, or SMS message to give them a free ebook or a resource download that will answer a specific need of theirs.
 Offer them in-app freebies such as flair or themes for their profiles, or stickers.
 In return, you can ask users to rate or review your app.
 (Which nicely leads to principle number 2.)

 Give them a free upgrade: Offer them a free trial of your premium service and upsell them later on.
 Or give them a free upgrade in exchange for referring other users.

 2. Social Proof – We Need to Belong to a Tribe

 The idea: “I’ll do it because everyone seems to be doing it too.”
 Social proof is one of those principles that is common enough in marketing that we need not go into detail here.
 Suffice to say: seeing proof that others are doing an action is enough for us to want to do it as well.
 For example: if we see people on Facebook raving about the latest selfie camera app, we may be more inclined to check it out.
 Or if we read glowing book reviews on Amazon, we might order the ebook.
 There’s a built-in mechanism in our brains that makes us social animals craving to belong to a tribe.
 Doing what others are doing answers that craving.
 Another curious fact that underscores the social proof in user reviews: the higher the ratings your app gets, the more people will download and install your app.
 Check out this graph from a 2016 Google I/O event: